BOLL7708/desbot/README.md

   "channel:manage:broadcast"
 ]
 ```
-Copy or rename the Twitch tokens file `settings_twitch_tokens.csv.template`, found in `/streaming_widget/settings/`, so it does not have `.template` in the name.
-Put the resulting tokens into the new file.
+Get the access and refresh tokens from the return, and if you want a separate bot to write in chat, do this twice, once for the channel owner and once for the chat bot.
+Insert these tokens in the file that resides here: `_settings/settings_twitch_tokens.csv`

 That's it, the Widget will refresh the tokens every time you run it to allow for as long downtime as possible between sessions.
+**Observe**: If you run the widget for longer than 24 hours, the access token might have expired, which means you should reload the widget for things to work.

 ### Twitch Reward IDs
 Set up rewards on your Twitch page, execute them and the ID will pop up in the JavaScript console for the widget as they are unhandled until you put their ID in the config.